 About conditions and conditional statements

-For example, notice that the words if and then are used in this portion of the Support interface, where the administrator creates a condition.
+For example, notice that the words if and then are used in the interface where the admin creates a condition for end users.

 This table explains the parts of a conditional statement in more detail.